MattPahuta/github-user-search-app/README.md

 ### What I learned

+Project Notes
+- Slight update to base colors from design for better A11Y contrast ratio
+- Repositioned alert dialogs for better A11Y compliance

 I initially marked up and styled the GitHub User's metadata section using grid and a series of divs before realizing this is very clearly tabular data and a perfect use case for a `table` element.
 This revision from my initial code was part of an overall re-focus on realigning the app with accessbility best practices.

 ```html